beelerpayton/FracScatt/docs/source/examples.rst

 Morphology of Black Carbon Size Distribution
 -------------------------------------------------

 To infer the morphology of a lognormal size distribution of black carbon particles, use the :py:func:`abs2shape_SD` function.
-This example shows a distribution of black carbon with geometric mean volume-equivalent diameter of 250nm, geometric standard deviation of 1.5, M\ :sub:`tot`/M\ :sub:`BC` of 10, and MAC\ :sub:`BC` of 12.5 m\ :sup:`2`/g measured at 532 nm.
+This example shows a distribution of black carbon with geometric mean mass-equivalent diameter of 250nm, geometric standard deviation of 1.5, M\ :sub:`tot`/M\ :sub:`BC` of 10, and MAC\ :sub:`BC` of 12.5 m\ :sup:`2`/g measured at 532 nm.

 .. code-block:: pycon